 What’s your favourite thing to order at a Thai restaurant?
 I love trying new recipes from Thailand and this Thai coconut chicken soup with sweet potatoes and peppers is a keeper!
-It’s a satisfying soup with red curry, chicken, garlic, and lots more.
+It’s a satisfying soup with red curry, sweet potatoes, chicken, garlic, and lots more.
 This Thai chicken soup recipe is always a BIG hit.
 If you are looking for a recipe for a soup with red curry or a hearty Thai recipe with chicken, then you should try this out.

 This is a hearty soup with sweet potatoes and peppers to add flavour and colour.
 I like to add a couple of chilli peppers to spice it up a bit, but you can add less or more as you prefer.
 I know not everyone likes it hot!